How to Clear your Computer’s DNS Cache

 Clearing Computer Cache in Windows 8

-1. Press Win+X to open the WinX Menu.
+1. Firstly, press Win+X to open the WinX Menu.

-3. Type (or copy and paste) the following command and press Enter:
+3. Then, type (or copy and paste) the following command and press Enter:

 ipconfig /flushdns

-4. If the command was successful, you will see the following message:
+4. Subsequently, if the command was successful, you will see the following message:

 Windows IP configuration successfully flushed the DNS Resolver Cache.